Shree-Gupta27/Screen-Text-Translator-and-Object-Detector/README.md

 Contributions to this project are welcome!
 If you'd like to contribute new features, bug fixes, or improvements, please create a pull request with your changes.

-For major changes or significant features, it's recommended to open an issue first to discuss the proposed changes.
+It's recommended to open an issue first to discuss the proposed changes for major changes or significant features.

 ## Folder Structure